 What is Barclays?

-Barclays shares are traded on the London Stock Exchange under the ticker symbol BARC and on the New York Stock Exchange under the ticker symbol BCS.
-The company is a constituent of the FTSE 100 Index and the FTSE Eurotop 100 Index.
+Barclays is listed and traded on the London Stock Exchange under the ticker symbol BARC.L and on the New York Stock Exchange under the ticker symbol BCS.
+Barclays is one of the largest constituents of the UK 100 index.
+In the 2023 fiscal year, the company’s revenue amounted to around £16bn.

 1m